ryanfowler/SwiftData/README.md

 ```

 The provided objects will be escaped and will bind to the '?' characters (in order) in the string of SQL.

-You may escape objects yourself using the function:
+Be aware that although this uses similar syntax to prepared statements, it actually uses the public function:

 `let escValue = SD.escapeValue(object)`

-The above function will escape the provided object and include single quotes around string values. 'escValue' is ready to be directly inserted into a SQL statement.

-Object types supported to bind as values are:

-- String
+to escape objects internally, which you may also use yourself.
+This means that the objects will attempt to bind to *ALL* '?'s in the string of SQL, including those in strings and comments.

+Objects are escaped and will bind to a SQL string in the following manner:

+- A String object is escaped and surrounded by single quotes (e.g. 'sample string')
-- Int
+- An Int object is left untouched (e.g. 10)
-- Double
+- A Double object is left untouched (e.g. 10.8)
-- Bool
-- NSDate
-- NSData
+- A Bool object is converted to 0 for false, or 1 for true (e.g. 1)
+- An NSDate object is converted to a string with format 'yyyy-MM-dd HH:mm:ss' and surrounded by single quotes (e.g. '2014-08-26 10:30:28')
+- An NSData object is prefaced with an 'X' and converted to a hexadecimal string surrounded by single quotes (e.g. X'1956a76c')
-- nil
+- nil is converted to a NULL string (e.g. NULL)

-All other object types will bind to the SQL string as 'NULL'.
+All other object types will bind to the SQL string as 'NULL', and a warning message will be printed to the console.

 #####Binding Identifiers